MKaczmarski07/Raspberry-IoT/README.md

 ```
 python server.py
 ```

 <a name="expansion-possibilities"></a>
 ## Expansion Possibilities
-- Due to the availability of funds, the project uses a wired connection to sensors and actuators, directly to the GPIO ports.
-In a full-scale home system, communication could take place wirelessly, e.g. via the ZigBee protocol or Bluetooth.
+- Due to the low availability of hardware components, the communication between Raspberry Pi and sensors & actuators is achieved via wired connections.
+In a full-scale building automation system, communication could take place wirelessly, e.g. via the ZigBee, Bluetooth, LoRa or MQTT.
+However, that would require additional hardware components and different software architecture decisions.
-- RGB LEDs can be replaced with a regular light bulb or an RGB bulb powered by the power grid.
-Such a bulb can be controlled using a relay that connects to the system wirelessly using a micro-controller such as ESP8266.
+- RGB LEDs can be replaced with a regular light bulb or an RGB bulb powered directly from the power grid.
+Such light source can be controlled via a wireless relay.
+The good example would be ESP8266.
+- The same rule can be applied to other hardware elements, such as motors.
+The servomechanism used in the project is controlled via PWM signal modulation, which is widely used control technique in the industrial world.